unimib-datAI/marl-dfaas/README.md

 * [`nbstripout`](https://github.com/kynan/nbstripout): to clean the output of notebooks before committing them.

-I also use [Quarto](https://quarto.org/) to export Jupyter notebooks as HTML files.
-This is an optional dependencies.

 ## How to run the experiments

 **Important**: always run Python scripts from the project root directory to